 You can find some Cabernet Sauvignon here, but the climate is a bit hot for it.
 This is used for both single varietals and Bordeaux-style blends with Merlot and Petit Verdot.

 Do You Need Reservations for Wineries in Fredericksburg, TX?

-Most places prefer you make a reservation, especially on weekends.
-But you’ll find some tasting rooms that accept walk-ins or don’t take reservations.
+Most tasting rooms prefer you make a reservation, especially on weekends.
+But you’ll find some that accept walk-ins or don’t take reservations.

-If you’re there on a weekday like Monday or Tuesday, places will be pretty quiet so you can often get away without booking in advance.
-But just be sure to check their hours as some of the smaller producers may be closed.
+If you’re there on Monday or Tuesday, places will be pretty quiet so you can often get away without booking in advance.
+Just be sure to check their hours as some smaller producers may be closed.

 How Much is a Tasting at Fredericksburg Wineries?

 Tastings are not cheap in this popular region.
 Expect to shell out between $25 to $35 a pop.
 This typically includes sampling 4-6 wines.
 Although, bonus pours are a big thing here.
 Plus, some tastings will include extras like small-bite food pairings.

 Pro Tip: If you join the winery’s wine club, you’ll often be credited the cost of your tasting.

 Have you visited any of these Fredericksburg wineries?
 Which one is your favorite?